AFRICAN ELECTIONS DATABASE

 Political System: Restricted Democratic Practice

-Prime Minister: Apollo Nsimbabi (NRM) [since 05 April 1999] The Prime Minister is appointed by the President.
+Prime Minister: Amama Mbabazi (NRM) [since 24 May 2011] The Prime Minister is appointed by the President.

-Parliament [unicameral] (319 Seats) 215 members are elected by direct popular vote in single-member constituencies using the first-past-the-post system, 69 women are directly elected to represent each of the country's districts, 15 members representing special interest groups are indirectly elected (5 youth representatives, 5 representatives of persons with disabilities, and 5 worker's representatives), 10 members represent the Uganda People's Defence Force (army), and another 10 are ex-officio members; members serve 5-year terms.
+Parliament [unicameral] (375 Seats) 238 members are elected by direct popular vote in single-member constituencies using the first-past-the-post system, 112 women are directly elected to represent each of the country's districts, 15 members representing special interest groups are indirectly elected (5 youth representatives, 5 representatives of persons with disabilities, and 5 worker's representatives), and 10 members represent the Uganda People's Defence Force (army).
+The President may appoint additional ex-officio members; members serve 5-year terms.

 Political Situation since Independence